Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: From MAPF to Realistic Scenarios

 \subsubsection{Results and Analysis}

-We first study whether the SoC can measure the execution time of robots.
+We first study how well the SoC objective measures the execution time of robots.
 As shown in~\cref{fig:exp1_soc_AET}, SoC and AET show a strong positive linear correlation across all maps and all numbers of robots, indicating that SoC captures the trend of AET.
 However, the correlation is not perfectly monotonic.
 For the same SoC value, there are noticeable variations in AET, suggesting that SoC alone cannot account for all factors influencing execution time.

-To explore other factors that influence execution time, we extract additional features from the ADG, including (1) \emph{Type-2 edges (\#)}, the number of type-2 edges, (2) \emph{Type-1 edges (\#)}, the number of type-1 edges, (3) \emph{Rotations (\#)}, the number of rotation actions, (4) \emph{Conflict robot pairs (\#)}, the number of robot pairs connected by type-2 edges, and (5) \emph{Robots (\#)}, the number of robots.
-We analyze the correlation between these features and AET by using a quadratic regression model to predict AET based on these features.
-We measure the precision of the prediction using the mean absolute percentage error (MAPE).
-As shown in~\cref{tab:regression-results}, SoC exhibits the highest predictive power among individual features, while other features, such as the number of Type-2 edges, Type-1 edges, and Rotations, also show correlation with AET.
-Meanwhile, the model incorporating all features achieves a much lower MAPE than any single feature, indicating that multiple features influence the execution time.
+To explore other factors that influence execution time, we extract additional features from the ADG, including (1) \emph{Type-1 edges}, the number of type-1 edges, (2) \emph{Type-2 edges}, the number of type-2 edges, (3) \emph{Rotations}, the number of rotation actions, (4) \emph{Conflict pairs}, the number of robot pairs connected by type-2 edges, and (5) \emph{Robots}, the number of robots.
+We analyze the relationship between these features and AET using a quadratic regression model and measure prediction accuracy with mean absolute percentage error (MAPE).
+As shown in~\cref{tab:regression-results}, SoC has the strongest predictive power among individual features, while other features also show correlation with AET.
+Among the tested feature pairs, \emph{SoC + Rotations} performs best.
+Notably, the model using all features achieves a much lower MAPE than any single feature or feature combination, indicating that execution time is influenced by multiple factors.